MJKowalewski/Boonea/README.md

 Downloading all csv files and R script should allow for replicating figures and results reported in the manuscript.

-Last updated: September 24, 2019

-The information regarding scripts and data will be provided once the manuscript is published.
+Addition information regarding scripts and data will become available once the manuscript is published.

 # Questions/Comments

 Contact Michal Kowalewski at kowalewski@ufl.edu.

+Last updated: September 24, 2019